CS:2820, Object-Oriented Software Development,

 Time and place:

-Textbook: Thinking in Java (4th Ed.) by Bruce Eckel.
+Textbook: Thinking in Java (4th Ed.) by Bruce Eckel. (used is cheap; many students have found free PDFs on line!)

 Computer support: We will use the CLAS Linux machines, accessible from anywhere on the Internet.
 All students will have course accounts.
 Note: you can get Java free for just about any machine, but code that works under Windows may not work on Linux because of different file formats.